DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/dxChart/1 Configuration/seriesTemplate/seriesTemplate.md

 ---
 ---
 ##### shortDescription
-Defines options for the series template.
+Defines properties for the series template.

 ---
 In most cases, you can organize the array that is assigned to the chart's [dataSource](/api-reference/20%20Data%20Visualization%20Widgets/BaseChart/1%20Configuration/dataSource.md '/Documentation/ApiReference/Data_Visualization_Widgets/dxChart/Configuration/#dataSource') property in the following way.